SAMMISolutions/SAMMISolutions.github.io/collections/_extensions/kick.md

 platform: Kick
 overview: |

-   <div class="alert alert-info" role="alert">Currently available to my <a href="https://patreon.com/Christinna">Patrons</a> as an early access perk and selected beta testers.</div>
+   <div class="alert alert-info" role="alert">The extension uses unofficial Kick API and might not be fully functional at times.
+By purchasing it you're supporting its future development.</div>

    This extension allows you to control and interact with Kick through SAMMI commands and triggers.
-It greatly enhances chat and stream moderation, viewer engagement, and automates various streaming events.

    ##### Features

    **Viewer Engagement**
-   - Triggers events based on new followers, subscribers, gift subscribers, and hosts
+   - Trigger events based on new followers, subscribers, gift subscribers, and hosts

    **Chat Messages**
-   - Listens for messages from specific roles, including broadcaster, mods, subscribers, and founders
+   - Listen for messages from specific roles, including broadcaster, mods, subscribers, and founders
    - Wildcard functionality to trigger for all messages or specific ones

    **User Interaction**